jaspector

 The zoning ordinance says the council shall establish a schedule of fees and that it shall be posted in the office of the Building Inspector rather than online.
 Special-exception filing and notice deposits of $5.00, $15.00, and $10.00 in specific zoning appeal contexts.

-How to Schedule
+How to schedule

 • (806) 878-2422 (phone)

-Typical inspection sequence: Submit duplicate plot plans.
+Typical sequence: Submit duplicate plot plans.
 Allow plan inspection period before permit issuance (at least 2 weeks).
 Complete construction.
 Request certificate of occupancy after completion where required.
 Building Inspector issues the certificate of occupancy within 3 days if the project conforms.

-Do I need a building permit in Stinnett, TX?
+01 Do I need a building permit in Stinnett, TX?

 The zoning ordinance requires building-permit applications with plot plans for building work.
 No building may be erected, reconstructed, or structurally altered without first applying for and obtaining a building permit and/or certificate of occupancy from the council after commission recommendation.
 Certificates of occupancy are required for occupancy and use of a building erected or structurally altered, change in use of an existing building to a different classification, and other regulated occupancies.

-How much does a building permit cost in Stinnett, TX?
+02 How much does a building permit cost in Stinnett, TX?

+Building permit fees in Stinnett, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly identified online.
 Fees are calculated as: Not publicly identified online for building permits.
 Plan check fee: Not publicly identified.

-How do I apply for a building permit in Stinnett, TX?
+03 How do I apply for a building permit in Stinnett, TX?

-1. Contact City Hall to confirm the permit type and current submission procedure.
+To apply for a building permit in Stinnett, TX, follow these steps: 1.
+Contact City Hall to confirm the permit type and current submission procedure.
 The public site links to the city code but does not provide an online permit application.
 2. Submit the building-permit application with accurate plot plans in duplicate, drawn to scale.
 3. The plot plans must show the actual shape and dimensions of the lot, existing buildings, proposed building lines, existing and intended use of each building or part of a building, the number of families or housekeeping units to be accommodated, and other information needed for enforcement.
 4. Lot dimensions shown on the plans must be based on an actual survey by a qualified registered surveyor, and the lot must be staked on the ground before construction starts.
 5. Allow at least 2 weeks for plan inspection before a permit is issued.
 6. Apply for the certificate of occupancy at the same time as the building permit if the project involves a new building or an altered building.
 7. Complete construction and any inspections required by the Building Inspector or City Manager.
 8. Request the certificate of occupancy after completion.
 The zoning ordinance says it must be issued within 3 days after written request if the work conforms.

-How long does it take to get a building permit in Stinnett, TX?
+04 How long does it take to get a building permit in Stinnett, TX?

-What work is exempt from building permits in Stinnett, TX?
+05 What work is exempt from building permits in Stinnett, TX?

-How do I schedule a building inspection in Stinnett, TX?
+06 How do I schedule a building inspection in Stinnett, TX?

-Other cities in Hutchinson County
+Other jurisdictions in Hutchinson County.

-View all Hutchinson County jurisdictions →
+All Hutchinson County jurisdictions →